Relative Severi inequality for fibrations of maximal Albanese dimension over curves: Introduction

 for an $n$-dimensional minimal variety $X$ of general type and of maximal Albanese dimension.
 It was originally stated for surfaces by Severi \cite{Severi} and was proved by Pardini \cite{Pardini}.
 Later, it was generalized to arbitrary dimension by Barja \cite{Barja_Severi} as well as the second author \cite{Zhang_Severi}.
 From now on, we refer this inequality as the \emph{absolute} Severi inequality in order to distinguish from the result in the current paper.

 The goal of this paper is to establish a \emph{relative} version of the absolute Severi inequality.
 More precisely, we prove that

 for a relatively minimal fibration $f: X \to B$ of maximal Albanese dimension from an $n$-dimensional variety $X$ to a curve $B$.
-This inequality was conjectured by Barja in \cite[\S 1]{Barja_Severi}.
+This inequality was conjecturally formulated by Barja in \cite[\S 1]{Barja_Severi}.
 The $g(B) = 0$ case of this relative inequality can be applied to give a new proof of the above absolute Severi inequality.
 Moreover, the above relative inequality is sharp, and if $K_{X/B}^n = 2n! \chi_f > 0$, we prove that the general fiber $F$ of $f$ has to satisfy the absolute Severi equality that

 We also use our method to deduce some shaper relative results of the same type under extra assumptions.
-Consequently, the corresponding $g(B) = 0$ case implies the recent geographical results of absolute Severi type obtained by Barja, Pardini and Stoppino \cite{Barja_Pardini_Stoppino}.
+As an upshot, the corresponding $g(B) = 0$ case implies the recent geographical results of absolute Severi type obtained by Barja, Pardini and Stoppino \cite{Barja_Pardini_Stoppino}.

 Throughout this paper, we work over an arbitrary algebraically closed field $k$ of characteristic zero.
 All varieties are assumed to be projective.